-- 2. Financial Statement Schedules are omitted because of the absence of the conditions under which they are required or because the information required by such omitted schedules is set forth in the financial statements or the notes thereto.
+2. Financial Statement Schedules are omitted because of the absence of the conditions under which they are required or because the information required by such omitted schedules is set forth in the financial statements or the notes thereto.

-- 3. Exhibits.
+3. Exhibits.

-- (b) Exhibits
+(b) Exhibits

-2.1 Business Transfer Agreement, dated as of June 12, 2004, between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1) 2.2 First Amendment to Business Transfer Agreement, dated as of October 6, 2004, between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1) 3.1 Certificate of Formation of MagnaChip Semiconductor LLC (formerly System Semiconductor Holding LLC)(1) 3.2 Certificate of Amendment to Certificate of Formation of MagnaChip Semiconductor LLC(1) Third Amended and Restated Limited Liability Company Operating Agreement of MagnaChip Semiconductor LLC(1) 3.3 Articles of Incorporation of MagnaChip Semiconductor S.A.(1) 3.4 3.5 Certificate of Incorporation of MagnaChip Semiconductor Finance Company(1) 3.6 Bylaws of MagnaChip Semiconductor Finance Company(1) 3.7 Certificate of Formation for MagnaChip Semiconductor SA Holdings LLC(1) 3.8 Limited Liability Company Agreement of MagnaChip Semiconductor SA Holdings LLC(1) 3.9 Deed of Amendment to the Articles of Association of MagnaChip Semiconductor B.V.
-(English translation)(1) 3.12 Articles of Incorporation of MagnaChip Semiconductor, Ltd. (Korea)(1) 3.14 Memorandum of Association of MagnaChip Semiconductor Ltd. (Hong Kong)(1) 3.15 Articles of Association of MagnaChip Semiconductor Ltd. (Hong Kong)(1) 3.16 Memorandum of Association of MagnaChip Semiconductor Ltd. (United Kingdom)(1) 3.17 Articles of Association of MagnaChip Semiconductor Ltd. (United Kingdom)(1) 3.18 Articles of Incorporation of MagnaChip Semiconductor Ltd. (Taiwan) (English translation)(1) 3.19 Merger Agreement by and between ISRON Corporation and MagnaChip Semiconductor Inc. dated December 21, 2005, as amended on February 22, 2006, including Articles of Incorporation of MagnaChip Semiconductor Inc. (formerly ISRON Corporation) (Japan) (English translation)(2)

-Certificate of Amendment to the Bylaws of MagnaChip Semiconductor, Inc. (formerly IC Media Corporation)(1)
+- 2.1 Business Transfer Agreement, dated as of June 12, 2004, between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1) - 2.2 First Amendment to Business Transfer Agreement, dated as of October 6, 2004, between Hynix Semiconductor Inc. and MagnaChip Semiconductor, Ltd. (Korea)(1) - 3.1 Certificate of Formation of MagnaChip Semiconductor LLC (formerly System Semiconductor Holding LLC)(1) - 3.2 Certificate of Amendment to Certificate of Formation of MagnaChip Semiconductor LLC(1) - 3.3 Third Amended and Restated Limited Liability Company Operating Agreement of MagnaChip Semiconductor LLC(1) - 3.4 Articles of Incorporation of MagnaChip Semiconductor S.A.(1) - 3.5 Certificate of Incorporation of MagnaChip Semiconductor Finance Company(1) - 3.6 Bylaws of MagnaChip Semiconductor Finance Company(1) - 3.7 Certificate of Formation for MagnaChip Semiconductor SA Holdings LLC(1) - 3.8 Limited Liability Company Agreement of MagnaChip Semiconductor SA Holdings LLC(1) - 3.9 Deed of Amendment to the Articles of Association of MagnaChip Semiconductor B.V.
+(English translation)(1) - 3.12 Articles of Incorporation of MagnaChip Semiconductor, Ltd. (Korea)(1) - 3.14 Memorandum of Association of MagnaChip Semiconductor Ltd. (Hong Kong)(1) - 3.15 Articles of Association of MagnaChip Semiconductor Ltd. (Hong Kong)(1) - 3.16 Memorandum of Association of MagnaChip Semiconductor Ltd. (United Kingdom)(1) - 3.17 Articles of Association of MagnaChip Semiconductor Ltd. (United Kingdom)(1) - 3.18 Articles of Incorporation of MagnaChip Semiconductor Ltd. (Taiwan) (English translation)(1) - 3.19 Merger Agreement by and between ISRON Corporation and MagnaChip Semiconductor Inc. dated December 21, 2005, as amended on February 22, 2006, including Articles of Incorporation of MagnaChip Semiconductor Inc. (formerly ISRON Corporation) (Japan) (English translation)(2) - 3.21 Bylaws of MagnaChip Semiconductor, Inc. (formerly IC Media Corporation)(1) - 3.22 Certificate of Amendment to the Bylaws of MagnaChip Semiconductor, Inc. (formerly IC Media Corporation)(1)